bbauska/JS-InterviewQuestions-JS/README.md

 <h3>176: Which function is better for fast execution: window.onload or window.onDocumentReady?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-window.onDocumentReady is better for fast execution because it executes the code once DOM is loaded by the browser and will not wait for the object such as images to be loaded whereas onLoad executes only when the browser loads DOM and all other resources such as images gets loaded.</p>
+<p>window.onDocumentReady is better for fast execution because it executes
+the code once DOM is loaded by the browser and will not wait for the object such as images to be loaded whereas onLoad executes only when the browser loads DOM and all other resources such as images gets loaded.</p>